amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 >
 > On Windows, the backward slash `\` is used to separate parts of a path.
 > This can be frustrating when moving back and forth between operating systems.
-> We will be using Python to remove some of these frustrations and make scripts that are more universal.
+> We will be using Python to remove some of these frustrations and write code that is more portable.
 >
 > If you find code in this workshop that doesn't work because it uses the wrong kind of slashes for your operating system, please let us know.
 {: .callout}